kammitama5/kammitama5.github.io/_posts/2020-05-16-Saturday-May-16th.md

   friend; we stayed in the [Tenderloin district](https://en.wikipedia.org/wiki/Tenderloin,_San_Francisco) and it was glorious and fun!) and the luxury of working in Silicon Valley.
 I've hung around "the cool people" (literal rock stars and movie stars), while feeling dreadfully uncool (I would always say something awkward that would throw everyone off, that would remind me that I'm not cool, and a bit of a weirdo).

 ## Tech as Disruption
-- One of my first interactions, however, was through a school I joined that was a direct result of technology disrupting art.
+- One of my first interactions (with disruption) was through a school I joined that was a direct result of technology disrupting art.
 It was a school created by the Film Industry (specifically the Animation industry) to help artists transition from 2D to 3D.
 You see, at the time, huge studios were laying off 2D artists and hiring more and more 3D and vfx artists, as the studios were convinced that the future was 3D; 3D vfx, 3D movies, 3D art.
-- I was given the privilege (because I was a full-time employee working in entertainment) of being trained in these classes for free, but some of my peers were also given grants because they were unemployed, and this school was a solution set up by the film unions (Art Director's Guild, Animation Guild, etc) to help these artists transition to find work.
+- I was given the privilege (because I was a full-time employee working in entertainment) of being trained in these classes for free (and I was on the technical side of the industry, with a steady job at the time, so my situation wasn't dire), but some of my peers were also given grants because they were unemployed, and this school was a solution set up by the film unions (Art Director's Guild, Animation Guild, etc) to help these artists transition to find work.
 - It was the first time I sat in a class as a young whipper-snapper (ha!) quickly grasping the 3D concepts and enjoying the new world of software and how it could create art.
 But it was also incredibly humbling that sitting beside me